-What images pop up in your head, when you think about green?
-Do you think about the endless valleys you’ve seen in an ad, your favorite flower shop, spring, the eyes of a certain someone you know, or do the green logos of Sprite, Subway, or Spotify cross your mind instead?
+What images pop up in your head when you think about green?
+Do you think about the endless valleys you’ve seen in a movie, your favorite flower shop, spring, the eyes of a certain someone you know, or do the green logos of Sprite, Subway, or Spotify cross your mind instead?

 If the answer is one of the last three, then these brands have completed their mission of making green their distinctive color.
 But is there a specific reason behind their choice of branding color?
 Let’s discover together.

-What color do you think suits your brand – blue, pink, or something different?
-Choosing the right color for your brand is not rocket science, but it sure can be difficult, if you don’t know what message you want to convey with it, or what’s your brand strategy.
+What color do you think suits your brand – blue, pink, or something else?
+Choosing the right color for your brand is not rocket science, but it sure can be difficult if you don’t know what message you want to convey with it or what your brand strategy is.

 Once you find the answers to these questions and consider color psychology, you’ll be good to go.
-Green, for instance, in color psychology can express growth, harmony, nature, and more.
-So, is it the right color for your brand?
+Green, for instance, can express growth, harmony, nature, and more.
+So, is the color green the right choice for your brand?
 We can find out now.

 It’s common knowledge that green symbolizes nature and harmony.
-It’s the easiest color to “catch” because it doesn’t force the human eye to make any adjustments.
+It’s the easiest color to look at because it doesn’t force the human eye to make any adjustments.

-This color is associated with peace, safety, healthy lifestyle, and healing.
-It’s also fresh, and youthful, evoking a sense of balance, simplicity, and trust.
+This color is associated with peace, safety, health, and healing.
+It’s also fresh and youthful, evoking a sense of balance, simplicity, and trust.

-According to the same study, green is also popular among young people, rather than people in their 50’s, and above.
-This means if your target audience is the youth, then you can definitely use green more confidently.
+According to the same study, green is also popular among young people, rather than people in their 50’s and above.
+This means if your target audience is the youth, then you can definitely use green confidently.

 One of the most famous music streaming apps, Spotify, faced criticism in 2015 because they decided to change their “broccoli” green logo to a lighter green.